denten-books/plain-text/0-chapter.md

 footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature continues to speak volumes.
-Technology does not silence, it transforms the nature of literary phenomena.
-The instruments of literary analysis must consequently evolve to deal with new technological contingencies.
-Where text is encrypted, we can learn to decrypt.
-Where it is
+Technology does not silence---it transforms the nature of the literary phenomena.
+The instruments of literary analysis should consequently evolve to deal with new technological contingencies.
+Where texts are encrypted, we decrypt.
+If "automated discourse analysis has taken command,"[@kittler_gramophone_1999, 263] then we will engineer analytical automatons that command on our behalf.

-The advent of digital textuality means that the reading of texts must involve tools for computational hermeneutics.
+The advent of computational textuality necessitates a computational hermeneutics, which enables unfettered access to code, system, and network.
 For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.
 Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
 Computational hermeneutics empower the reader to resist hard-wired models of machine-bound interpretation.
 Yet today, resistance remains within the purview of the few.
 Plain text aims to channel itinerant streams of data back into the mangroves of human agency and comprehension for all.
 There, code becomes intelligible for the very subjects whose loss Kittler laments.
-Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.  very possibility of empowered human--computer interaction
+Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

 *Plain Text* makes a historical case for the recovery of textual roots latent in the machinery of contemporary computing.
 Software engineers routinely